boazsegev/plezi-website/docs/guides/with_rack_app.html.md

 Plezi is designed to serve multiple concurrent connections and perform concurrent tasks - this is especially important when supporting websockets.

-To achive this cuncurrency, Plezi uses Iodine, which is a multi-threaded and (optionally) a multi-process server.
+To achieve this concurrency, Plezi uses Iodine, which is a multi-threaded and (optionally) a multi-process server.

 Hence, it's not only important that we take care to keep the application's code (and any gems the app is using) thread-safe, but it's often important that we take care to disable any middleware of features that prevent concurrency, such as the `Rack::Lock` middleware.